 Mike Tayse and Family Go to IrelandSo a few months ago, Naomi suggested that we all go to Christmas in Ireland.
 I never really thought it would happen.
 Anyway...Naomi convinced my mom, her grandma, to bankroll the idea, so here we are!
 Mom, Maureen, Abby, Naomi, Caleb & Katy, Sarah, Megan, Heather, Liz, and myself, all off on our Irish adventure.
 Who'd a thunk it really?
 All the planing: airplanes, cars, lodging, etc, was done by my sister and Naomi, and they did a great job!

 Above is a castle in a small town called Cashel Rock.
+In this castle Saint Patrick married a king and conducted the occasional church service!
+I walked in the footsteps of Saint Patrick, which is pretty nuts.
 This was the first town we stopped at after leaving the airport in Dublin.
 The crazy thing is they(Ireland) has this 'kinda thing all over.
 Just driving around you see old, still partially intact stonework, towers, walls, and such.
 Some buildings in the town made use of the old stone walls surrounding the city for their own exterior walls.